 The Doyard family traces their roots in Champagne back to 1677 when a marriage license of Jean-Baptise Doyard showed “winegrower” as the occupation.
 Maurice Doyard was the first in the family to make wine in Vertus under the Doyard label in 1927, officially signifying the domaine’s foundation.
-In 1979, at the ripe old age of 20, Yannick Doyard took over the domaine, turning it into a beacon for precise, mineral-etched Champagne in the Côtes des Blancs.
+In 1979, Yannick Doyard took over the domaine, turning it into a beacon for precise, mineral-etched Champagne in the Côtes des Blancs.
 Today, Yannick’s son Guiillaume is at the helm, farming 10 ha of vineyards in Vertus and the Grand Cru villages of Le Mesnil, Cramant, Oger, Avize and Aÿ.
 The viticultural philosophy employed by the domaine is a ‘non-dogmatic’ approach to biodynamic farming with absolutely no herbicides or pesticides used.
-Most of the vineyards are worked by horse and yields are kept intentionally kept low, adding to the focused intensity that defines the house style.
+Most of the vineyards are worked by horse and yields are intentionally kept low, adding to the focused intensity that defines the house style.
 In the cellar, state of the art double banked Coquard PAI presses are employed to get the cleanest and most delicate juice possible and every parcel is vinified separately.
 All of the wines undergo very long lees aging — a minimum of 48 months on all cuvées, lending a vinous quality to the wines that have become the envy of Vertus.
 Every single decision made in the vineyard and cellar are geared toward making the most expressive, terroir focused Champagne possible.